nhl/link-move/README.md

 LinkMove is a model-driven dynamically-configurable framework to acquire data from external sources and save it in your database.
 Its primary motivation is to facilitate [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) architectures.
 In DDD terms LinkMove is a tool to synchronize related models from different ["bounded contexts"](http://martinfowler.com/bliki/BoundedContext.html).
 Additionally it can be used as a general purpose ETL framework.

 LinkMove connects multiple data models together in a flexible way that anticipates independent changes between sources and targets.
 It will reuse your existing ORM mapping for the _target_ database, reducing configuration to just describing the _source_.
-It supports JDBC, LDAP, XML, JSON, CSV sources out of the box.
+It supports JDBC, XML, JSON, CSV sources out of the box.

 ## Getting Started